Stantheman/rss2text/README.md

 	Options:
 	  -f, --format          template string for returning results.
 	  -[no]c, --[no]cache   enables/disables cache.
-	  --cache_dir           location of the cache directory.
+	  -i, --input           pass a file of URLs to download or "-" for STDIN --cache_dir           location of the cache directory.
 	  --cookie_path         path to a cookie to send with the request